 FAA Administrator Michael Huerta maintains that closing contract air traffic control towers will not jeopardize safety, but warns that efficiency will be sacrificed as a result.
 “We’re not doing anything that isn’t safe,” he told the Senate transportation appropriations subcommittee on April 18.
 Huerta, who also appeared before the Senate Commerce Committee last week, defended the agency’s move to pull funding for 149 contract towers to comply with mandatory sequestration cuts, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Huerta: Efficiency, Not Safety Sacrificed With Tower Closures".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Huerta: Efficiency, Not Safety Sacrificed With Tower Closures".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.